novasearch/SLVideo/README.md

 Thesaurus" button on the opened modal when selecting a clip.

 To improve the dataset and train a future model to be used in this system, the users can also rate the retrieved video segments and edit the annotations of those video segments.
+To do this, the user must search for a facial expression and rate it using the available rating stars or edit it by pressing the "Edit" button and updating the editable information.

 This system includes a web application developed in Flask that allows the users to try SLVideo.